 The Arizona Blockchain Law: Amending AETA

 The Arizona Electronic Transactions Act (AETA) establishes that digital signatures are legally enforceable.
 HB 2417 clarifies that electronic records, signatures, and smart contracts — guaranteed via blockchain technology and governed by UCC Articles 2, 2A, and 7 — are treated as legal electronic signatures under AETA.
-The new statute also stipulates that a transaction agreement shouldn’t be denied validity, legal effect, or enforceability just because it was executed via a smart contract.
+The new statute also stipulates that a transaction agreement shouldn’t be denied validity, legal effect, or enforceability just because it was executed via smart contract.
+To avoid any legal uncertainty surrounding blockchain transactions and smart contracts, HB 2417 includes a number of interesting points.

 - The statute includes a very specific definition of “blockchain technology” as a “distributed, decentralized, shared and replicated ledger, which may be public or private, permissioned or permissionless, or driven by tokenized crypto economics or tokenless” and provides that the “data on the ledger is protected with cryptography, is immutable and auditable and provides an uncensored truth.”